SleepyGinger/masks/README.md

 80% effective.
 N95 for the win.
 https://pubmed.ncbi.nlm.nih.gov/32584542/

-Surgical mask was 3 times more effective in blocking transmission than the homemade mask. https://pubmed.ncbi.nlm.nih.gov/24229526/
+Surgical mask were 3 times more effective in blocking transmission than the homemade mask. https://pubmed.ncbi.nlm.nih.gov/24229526/

-In a real world setting cloth masks resulted in significantly higher infection rates.
+Coth masks resulted in significantly higher infection rates.
 Penetration of cloth masks by particles was almost 97% and medical masks 44%. https://bmjopen.bmj.com/content/bmjopen/5/4/e006577.full.pdf

-In a real world setting surgical mask and N95 performed similarly. https://jamanetwork.com/journals/jama/article-abstract/184819
+Surgical mask and N95 performed similarly in the field. https://jamanetwork.com/journals/jama/article-abstract/184819

 There remains a substantial gap in the scientific literature on the